 Establishing business credit is often much easier than business owners believe.
 This can be especially true if you begin the process with trade credit.

-Instead of starting out by trying to secure a loan or line of credit for your company, trade credit can offer an easier solution to reach your initial credit-building goals.
-According to the Federal Reserve, 84% of businesses that applied for trade credit were approved for at least some financing.
+Instead of starting out by trying to secure a working capital loan or line of credit for your business, trade credit can offer an easier solution to secure short-term financing.
+According to the Federal Reserve, 84% of businesses that applied for trade credit (a.k.a. trade finance) were approved for at least some financing.
 Even the U.S. Small Business Administration (SBA) recommends trade credit as a smart option when you’re trying to establish business credit for the first time.